The Paper (film): Production

-Howard met with some of the top newspapermen in New York, including former Post editor Pete Hamill and columnists Jimmy Breslin and Mike McAlary (who inspired Randy Quaid's character in the movie).
+Howard met with some of the top newspapermen in New York, including former Post editor Pete Hamill and columnists Jimmy Breslin and Mike McAlary (who inspired the character played by Randy Quaid in the movie).
 They told the filmmaker how some reporters bypass traffic jams by putting emergency police lights on their cars (a trick used in the movie).
 Hamill and McAlary also can be seen in cameos.

-Howard wanted to examine the nature of tabloid journalism.
+Howard wanted to explore the nature of tabloid journalism.
 "I kept asking, 'Are you embarrassed to be working at the New York Post?
 Would you rather be working at The Washington Post or The New York Times?'
 They kept saying they loved the environment, the style of journalism."
-The model for Keaton's character was the Daily News metro editor Richie Esposito.
+The model for Keaton's character was metro editor Richie Esposito of the Daily News.
 Howard said, "He was well-dressed but rumpled, mid-to-late 30s, overworked, very articulate and fast-talking.
 And very, very smart.
 When I saw him, I thought, that's Henry Hackett.
 As written."

 The director also was intrigued by the unsavory aspect of these papers.
 "They were interested in celebrities who were under investigation or had humiliated themselves in some way.
 I could see they would gleefully glom onto a story that would be very humiliating for someone.
 They didn't care about that.
 If they believed their source, they would go with it happily."

-In addition to being influenced by Ben Hecht and Charles MacArthur's famous stage play The Front Page, Howard studied old newspaper movies from the 1930s and 1940s.
+In addition to being influenced by Ben Hecht and Charles MacArthur's famous stage play The Front Page, Howard studied newspaper movies from the 1930s and 1940s.
 Howard said, "Every studio made them, and then they kind of vanished.
 One of the reasons I thought it would make a good movie today is that it feels fresh and different."

-One of Howard's goals was to cram in as much information about a 24-hour day in the newspaper business as humanly possible.
+Filming of The Paper began on July 19, 1993, and wrapped on September 30, 1993.
+One of Howard's goals was to cram in as much information about a 24-hour day in the newspaper business as possible.
 He said, "I'm gonna get as many little details right as possible: a guy having to rewrite a story and it bugs the hell out of him, another guy talking to a reporter on the phone and saying, 'Well, it's not Watergate for God's sake.'
-Little, tiny – you can't even call them subplots – that most people on the first screening won't even notice, probably.
+Little, tiny—you can't even call them subplots—that most people on the first screening won't even notice, probably.
 It's just sort of newsroom background.'"